Spinal Cord Injuries

 Yet time and again, with proper funding, we do see such individuals persevere and adapt

-TRAIL: In Goff v.
+TRIAL: In Goff v.
 Kyte and East Gwillimbury 88 O.T.C.
-81, Tim Boland and Russell Howe were successful at trial in representing, a 19 year old who suffered a spinal cord injury, paralyzing him through his trunk and lower extremities.
+81, Tim Boland was successful at trial in representing, a 19 year old who suffered a spinal cord injury, paralyzing him through his trunk and lower extremities.
 He was a passenger in a single vehicle collision.
 In addition to an award for loss of income and other categories, the trial judge also awarded $1.92 Million dollars in recognition of future services to improve Mr. Goff’s life, including funding for vacation assistance, recreational activities, and future housing, etc.

 We do hope that one day a cure will be found.
 We are encouraged by the research of Gregoire Courtine and his research into a personalized Neuro – prosthesis.
 And we are excited by the research of the Nicolelis Lab (www.nicolelislab.net) concerning prosthetics controlled by brain waves.
 Until such time, however, our aim is to restore the injured as best money can.